KQM-git/TCL/characters/pyro/bennett.md

 | High Plunge DMG | 232.09% |
 {% endtab %}

 {% tab title="Passion Overload" %}
+Bennett puts all his fire and passion for adventuring into his sword.
+Results may vary based on how fired up he is...

 **Press**
-* Bennett strikes once, dealing Pyro DMG.
+A single, swift flame strike that deals Pyro DMG.

 **Hold \(Short\)**
+Charges up, resulting in different effects when unleashed based on the Charge Level.\

-* Level 1: Charges up to strike twice dealing Pyro DMG and launching enemies.
+• Level 1: Strikes twice, dealing Pyro DMG and launching opponents.\
-* Level 2: Charges up to strike two times dealing Pyro DMG, with the last attack triggering an explosion that knocks away Bennett and the enemy.
+• Level 2: Unleashes 3 consecutive attacks that deal impressive Pyro DMG, but the last attack triggers an explosion that launches both Bennett and the enemy.\
+Bennett takes no damage from being launched.

 | Attribute | Skill Press | Skill Hold \(Level 1\) | Skill Hold \(Level 2\) |
 | :--- | :--- | :--- | :--- |